DLARlab/MuscleMemory_for_HighPrecisionLocomotion/README.md

 Where the port name has to be changed to your own.

 # Run the package
-You can control your real robot(only A1 and Aliengo) from ROS by this package.
+You can control your real robot from ROS by this package.

 First you have to run the `real_launch` under root account:
 ```